 Navitus reimburses for some covered durable medical equipment (DME) and products commonly found in a pharmacy.
 For all qualified members this includes medically necessary items such as nebulizer, ostomy supplies or bed pans and other supplies and equipment.
-For children (birth through age 20), Navitus also reimburses for items typically covered under the Texas Health Steps Program, such as prescribed overthe-counter drugs, diapers, disposable or expendable medical supplies and some nutritional products.
-To be reimbursed for DME or other products normally found in a pharmacy, but not covered as a pharmacy benefit for children (birth through age 20), a pharmacy must:
+For children (birth through age 20), Navitus also

 - Enroll with the MCO to become a Medicaidenrolled DME provider. - A limited set of basic home health supplies are available under the Vendor Drug Program (VDP) Formulary.
 Pharmacies will be reimbursed for filling prescriptions for supplies for clients in the Medicaid program.
-The list of supplies can be found on the Limited Home Health Supplies (LHHS) page on the VDP website at www.txvendordrug.com.

-- Pharmacies do not have to be enrolled as DME providers to submit claims for these supplies.
+The list of supplies can be found on the Limited Home Health Supplies (LHHS) page on the VDP website at www.txvendordrug.com. - Pharmacies do not have to be enrolled as DME providers to submit claims for these supplies.

-ELECTRONIC VISIT VERIFICATION

-What is Electronic Visit Verification (EVV)?
+ELECTRONIC VISIT VERIFICATIONWhat is Electronic Visit Verification (EVV)?